0/SpanishAcquisition/docs/_sources/devel/packages/interface.txt

 SIValues
 ========

-:class:`spacq.interface.units.SIValues` is a container for all SI prefixes (from 10\ :sup:`-24` to 10\ :sup:`24`), all SI base units (with g listed instead of kg), and a selection of SI derived units.
+:class:`spacq.interface.units.SIValues` is a container for all SI prefixes (from 10\ :sup:`-24` to 10\ :sup:`24`), all SI base units, and a selection of SI derived units.

 Quantity
 ========